 Grants are considered "gift aid" and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
-Visit the Grants section (scroll to page 2) to learn more about the various federal, state, and institutional grants available to UNI students.
+Visit the information below to learn more about the various federal, state, and institutional grants available to UNI students.

 The U.S. Department of Education uses a standard formula to determine a students financial eligibility, otherwise known as the Expected Family Contribution (EFC).
 Your SAR contains this number, in the upper right portion of page 1.
 This number will determine if you are eligible for a Pell Grant and for how much.
 Awards are prorated for students enrolling less than full time.